Friday, 21 February 2025

 Jan Leike resigns from OpenAI, citing concerns that AI safety has been overshadowed by the development of consumer AI products.

-Jan Leike, a leading researcher at OpenAI, has resigned, citing a shift in the company’s focus from to product development.
-His departure follows closely behind that of co-founder Ilya Sutskever, amidst growing concerns over the prioritisation of safety.
+Jan Leike, a leading researcher at OpenAI, has resigned, citing a shift in the company’s focus from safety to product development.
+His departure follows closely behind that of co-founder Ilya Sutskever, amidst growing concerns over the prioritisation of AI safety.

 Leike’s resignation was highlighted by a series of posts on X (formerly Twitter), where he expressed concerns about OpenAI’s commitment to AI safety protocols.
 According to Leike, the organisation has increasingly favoured the development of consumer AI products like ChatGPT and DALL-E over the essential safety measures needed for advanced AI technologies.
 This shift comes after the disbandment of the Superalignment team, a group that Leike led, that was dedicated to addressing long-term AI risks.